Trailblazerr1/trailblazerr1.github.io/_posts/2017-04-30-falling-for-her.md

 "I would call it ..."
 I rummaged around for words.

 "Love." she purred softly, like it was the only noise universe managed to make.
-Her eyes calm like the eyes of hurricane.
+Her eyes calm like the eye of a hurricane.
 Now I know, why tornados are named after humans.
 How easy it was to fall for her! again and again.

 "Two months of holidays at last."
 I smiled wide this time.